 Prayer is when we talk to God and a vital part of our church service.
 At different times in the service we will pray for different areas including prayer for ourselves, for our community and for the wider world.
 Prayer is normally led by the minister with the congregation saying Amen at the end to indicate it agrees with what has been said.

 Each service generally has a talk (also known as a sermon) where a church leader will teach from a specific passage of the bible that will have been read earlier in the service.
 This talk helps us to understand the bible and to learn how to apply it to our lives.

 Each week an arrangement of fresh flowers is placed in the sanctuary.
 At the end of the morning service the flowers are dismantled, re-arranged in bunches and delivered to members of the congregation who are ill, housebound or bereaved, or whom we wish to remember for some other reason, e.g. a special anniversary.

 Children are very welcome at Palmerston Place and there are a variety of activities for them to take part in during the morning service.
 Of course if want to keep your children with you then you are welcome to do that too although you might find they have more fun joining the Sunday groups appropriate to their age.

-At some point in the service an offering will be taken and this is a chance for regular members of the church to contribute to the church and the various services and missionaries that it supports.
-Please don’t feel obliged to give if you are just visiting and you can just pass the offering bag on to the person next to you.
+There is no formal uplift of an offering.
+For those who wish to give, offering plates are located in the vestibule before and after the service.
+This is a chance for regular members of the church to contribute to the church and the various initiatives and missionaries that it supports.
+Please don’t feel obliged to give if you are just visiting.
+If you wish to know more about regular giving, please contact our Treasurer – firstname.lastname@example.org

 Tea & Coffee